 NANOVAPOR’S PATENTED SYSTEM

-When activated with NanoVapor’s patented Model AV-3000 delivery unit, our proprietary TankSafe molecular suppressant reduces the time it takes to reach a safe LEL, without leaving any detectable residue behind.
+When used with NanoVapor’s patented Model AV-3000 delivery unit, our proprietary TankSafe molecular suppressant reduces the time it takes to reach a safe LEL, without leaving any detectable residue behind.
 The AV-3000 has been specially engineered to activate and inject TankSafe into the aircraft fuel tank, forming a very effective evaporative barrier at the molecular level.
 This molecular suppression continues long after the TankSafe application has ended for long-lasting safety.

 UNPRECEDENTED SPEED AND SAFETY